-For the unfamiliar, all three systems work by rendering images at a lower resolution than your monitor’s native res; the GPU then applies a much less horsepower-hungry upscaling algorithm to make everything look about as sharp as it normally would.
-Just without the strain of using a conventional anti-aliasing system, like TAA, at the full resolution.
+For the unfamiliar, all three systems work by rendering images at a lower resolution than your monitor’s native res, then upscaling the image.
+FSR will still apply conventional anti-aliasing, but DLSS and now XeSS will use a much less horsepower-hungry upscaling algorithm to make everything look about as sharp as it normally would.
+Just without the GPU strain of native-res TAA, MSAA or FXAA.

-That said, there are significant differences between how exactly DLSS and FSR apply upscaling, and it sounds like XeSS lands in the middle of the two approaches.
+There are other significant differences between how exactly DLSS and FSR apply upscaling, and it sounds like XeSS lands in the middle of the two approaches.
 Specially, Intel’s tech works by reconstructing pixel details from “motion-compensated previous frames”, as well as surrounding pixels on the frame itself.
 This sounds close to how DLSS pieces together a scene, again with a combination of data from previous images and some AI-aided analysis of how the in-game view has moved since the last frame.